vamshireddy/Mighty-Conference/README.md

 	Server send it back to the client.

+5. Client will fetch the other online clients after it logs in, in the following format

+	{"CLIENTS_LIST" : [ {"CLIENT":"vamshi","CLIENT":"akshay","CLIENT":"nauti"} ] }

-5. When someone logs in to the system, server sends the following message to all of the current clients
+6. When someone logs in to the system, server sends the following message to all of the current clients

 	{"NEW_CLIENT":"akshay"}